Listening: distractions

 Letter topic - Write a letter to a book shop manager about a book you’re looking for, ask him to find the book and send it to you.
 I finished it in 17 minutes and managed to check myself in the remaining 3.

-Essay topic - Today majority of children are raised by their grand parents, due to the fact that their parents are busy working.
+Essay topic – Today the majority of children are raised by their grand parents, due to the fact that their parents are busy working.
 To what extent do you think it affects the whole family?
-I wrote essay with 5 paragraphs - Introduction, 1 paragraph against and 2 paragraphs in favor of grandparents raising the children and, of course, the conclusion paragraph with my own opinion.
-I managed to finish it in 35 minutes and 5 left to correct spelling errors.
+I wrote an essay with 5 paragraphs – Introduction, 1 paragraph against and 2 paragraphs in favor of grandparents raising the children and, of course, the conclusion paragraph with my own opinion.
+I managed to finish it in 35 minutes and 5 more were left to correct spelling errors.

 4) Speaking:

 I messed up and gave my passport to the examiner before she asked for it.
-She returned it to me, switched the tape on, asked for it so tape would record the question and then I gave it to her again, saying: “Here is my passport, please”.
+She returned it to me, switched the tape on, asked for it so the tape would record the question and then I gave it to her again, saying: “Here is my passport, please”.
 The whole process has to be recorded on tape.

 Interview questions: Name, job, current place of living, describe apartment.

-Card - Describe apartment where you lived in the past, when, where, with whom, what did it look like.
+Card – Describe the apartment where you lived in the past, when, where, with whom, what did it look like.

 Discussion : What has changed in our living arrangements today compared to the past.